 The Magician: The card mainly talks about the motivation to choose your own direction.
 It carries traits often seen recognized as masculine, such as self-confidence, determination, and will power.
 The Magician has the power within him to make things happen and converts energy into matter.

 The Emperor: The card speaks of authority and power.
-It calls for an action plan to achieve a desired result.
+This calls for an action plan to achieve a desired result.
 It often involves characteristics such as organizational skills, stability and self-discipline.
-It also represents all that is fatherly due to his wisdom, rationality and experience.
+Also represents all that is fatherly due to his wisdom, rationality and experience.

 The Hierophant: It may also be called ‘The Teacher’ and reflects an orthodox, religious figure.
 He has spiritual wisdom and rules the conscious, subconscious and super-conscious.
 The card speaks of bringing beliefs and faith together to a stabilizing sense.
 It neither has a positive nor negative meaning and symbolizes education and tradition.